Homemade Georgian Khinkali

 Step 2:

-Sift the flour onto the work surface.
-Make a crater-type depression in the center, pour salt into it.
-Start gradually pouring water into the center, collecting flour from the edges to the center.
+Sift the flour onto your work surface.
+Make a crater-like well in the center and pour the salt into it.
+Start pouring the water into the center a little at a time, drawing the flour in from the edges toward the middle.

 Step 3: